 Ms Taylor was re-elected to the Board as a non-executive Director on 3 December 2011, having served on the Board since her appointment on 12 February 2008.
-She is a member and immediate past Chair of the Policy & Advocacy Committee and is a member of the Governance, Compensation & Nomination Committee and the Audit & Risk Management Committee.
-She is a Director of Tamroc Enterprises Pty Ltd, a company engaged in the building industry and also sits on the of board of the National Heavy Vehicle Regulator (NHVR)
+She is a member and immediate past Chair of the Policy & Advocacy Committee and is a member of the Governance, Compensation & Nomination Committee.
+She is a Director of Tamroc Enterprises Pty Ltd, a company engaged in the building industry and also sits on the of board of the National Heavy Vehicle Regulator (NHVR).